aradaynt/ZeldaRogueLite/README.md

 - Global Audio Control: Synchronized Master Volume sliders in both the Main Menu and Pause Menu that use logarithmic decibel conversion to perfectly scale the game's AudioServer.

+- HUD: Displays players health, damage per hit, and ammo/stamina if the equipped weapon is the gun/mace.

+- Camera Shakes: When the player takes damage, shake the screen to show impact.

+- Audio Queues: All things in game have a sound that will play when interacting with them.

 ## How to Run

 ### In Godot